 Reach out to firstname.lastname@example.org with your interest and resume.

-During Summer 2018, we began our drop-in work opportunity for youth and young adults in the form of the Artisan Program.
+The Artisan Program is a drop-in work opportunity for youth and young adults.
 This program is highly flexible and aims to develop community, provide opportunity and an income, leading to self-discovery, restoration, and job skills preparation.
-The items created are sold at our partner organization, Simple & Just boutique under the brand ATHENA.
-The full profit from the sale goes to the Artisan participant.
+The items created are sold at our partner organization, Simple & Just shop under the brand ATHENA.
+The full profit from the sale goes to the Artisan participant!

 Want to Apply for an Artisan Program Position or know someone who would?
 A new session begins every three weeks!